 - Serve foods with calcium, iron, and vitamin C. These minerals and vitamins help the body process and remove lead.
 Talk to your child’s doctor for more information about lead poisoning and safety.

 Lead poisoning is typically diagnosed through a blood test that measures the amount of lead in the bloodstream.
 Many people with elevated blood lead levels do not show symptoms.
-Your doctor can help you understand what blood test results mean, and your experienced New York lead poisoning injury attorney can help you protect your legal rights if you are harmed by lead exposure.
+Your doctor can help you understand what blood test results mean, and your experienced personal injury attorney can help you protect your legal rights if you are harmed by lead exposure in New York.